thejsway/thejsway/manuscript/chapter14.md

 ### Selecting an item according to its ID

 Lastly, each element of the DOM provides a method called `getElementById()` that returns among all sub-elements with the ID passed as a parameter.
+It returns `null` if no associated element can be found.

 The following code selects and displays the list with ID `"new"`.